Measures Management System

 In response to an ever-increasing demand for quality measures, the Centers for Medicare & Medicaid Services (CMS) developed a standardized system for developing and maintaining the quality measures used in its various accountability initiatives and programs.
 Known as the Measures Management System (MMS), measure developers (or contractors) should follow this core set of business processes and decision criteria when developing, implementing, and maintaining quality measures.

 Best practices for these processes are documented in the manual, A Blueprint for the CMS Measures Management System (the Blueprint).
 CMS uses the standardized processes documented in the Blueprint to ensure that the resulting measures form a coherent, transparent system for evaluating quality of care delivered to its beneficiaries.

 CMS wants you to get involved!
-There are numerous opportunities for individuals, providers, associations, and specialty societies to actively engage in MMS efforts, such as through information sessions, call for measures, expert panels, and public comment periods.
-Regardless of the role you have, receiving or providing healthcare, your input can help make the measure development process better.
+There are numerous opportunities to actively engage in MMS efforts, such as through information sessions, calls for measures, expert panels and public comment periods.
+Select the link below based on your role in healthcare to see how you can help make the measure development process better.